vcwebio/conteco.controlplane.base/docs/COMMANDLINE-INTERFACE.md

 ### `/conteco/bin/controlplane`

-__`extract-cli`__  [linux/windows] [sudo]
-This method extracts the CLI invocation scripts for the specfied platform.
-It checks `CONTECO_OS` for the operating system (Linux or Windows) and prepares methods accordingly.
-If the operating system is not set, then both sets are prepared.

 __`start`__  [working directory] [controlplane type] [realm] This method is invoked on the container instance to start the CLI.
 It requires the current working directory, the specific controlplane and optionalyy the CONTECO_REALM it wants to operate on.

-### `/conteco/extract`

-This folder holds the invocation scripts that are extracted from the image.
-They contain environment variables which are substituted prior to extraction.

-__`start`__
-Invocation of the CLI on linux.

-__`start.bat`__
-Invocation of the CLI on Windows.

 -----
 [`controlplane.base`](../README.md) >> `controlplane` CLI